MicrosoftEdge/WebView2Feedback/specs/WebResourceResponseReceived.md

         /// Add an event handler for the WebResourceResponseReceived event.
         /// WebResourceResponseReceived event is raised after the WebView has received
-        /// and processed the response for a WebResource request.
-The event args
+        /// the response for a WebResource request.
+The event args include the
-        /// include the WebResourceRequest as committed and the WebResourceResponse
+        /// WebResourceRequest as committed and the WebResourceResponse received,
-        /// received, not including the Content, but including any additional headers
+        /// not including the Content, but including any additional headers added by
-        /// added by the network stack that were not be included as part of the
+        /// the network stack that were not be included as part of the associated
-        /// associated WebResourceRequested event, such as Authentication headers.
+        /// WebResourceRequested event, such as Authentication headers.
+There is no
+        /// ordering guarantee between WebView processing the response and the host
+        /// app's event handler running.
         HRESULT add_WebResourceResponseReceived(
             [in] ICoreWebView2WebResourceResponseReceivedEventHandler* eventHandler,
             [out] EventRegistrationToken* token);